 - We hold a Platinum rating for our gender progress from the UK’s Business in the Community (BiTC) Gender Equality Campaign and are recognised by the Bloomberg Gender Equality Index.
 Our RBS Women Network has c.9,000 members and we have c.
 2,600 Male Allies.

 HM Treasury Woman in Finance Charter

-Demonstrating our commitment to creating gender balance at all levels of the organisation, RBS was one of the first signatories to HM Treasury Women in Finance Charter requiring organisations to publicly report on progress against the targets they have in place.
+Demonstrating our commitment to creating gender balance at all levels of the organisation, RBS were one of the first signatories to HM Treasury Women in Finance Charter requiring organisation to publicly report on progress against the targets they have in place.

-As of 30 June 2018, we reported to the HM Treasury Women in Finance Charter that the proportion of women in the top three layers of our organisation was 36%, representing a 4% increase from when we first published our commitment to the Charter in September 2016.
-This is a 7% increase since we introduced formal targets at the end of 2014.
-It means we remain on track to meet our 2020 targets of having at least 30% female in senior roles in each of our business areas – which equates to 40% pan bank.
+As at 30 June 2019, we reported to HM Treasury Women in Finance Charter that the proportion of women in the top three layers of our organisation was 36%, representing a 4% increase from when we first published our commitment to the Charter in September 2016 and a 7% increase since we introduced formal targets at the end of 2014.
+This means we remain on track to meet our 2020 target of having at least 30% female in senior roles in each of our business areas (8 of 12 business areas have already achieved this).

 Further, our pipeline (CEO-4+ / top 4/5000 roles) has increased by 12% to 44% since we introduced formal targets and we remain committed to achieving full gender balance – at all levels – by 2030.